Dhruvu2704/Disaster-Preparedness-System/README.md

 RECOVERY
 ```

-RescueNet is designed to remain useful **before, during, and after a disaster**, making it more than just an SOS application.
+ResQNet is designed to remain useful **before, during, and after a disaster**, making it more than just an SOS application.

 ---

 ## 📌 Final Statement

-> **RescueNet transforms a smartphone into a disaster survival toolkit that continues functioning even when conventional digital infrastructure becomes unavailable.**
+> **ResQNet transforms a smartphone into a disaster survival toolkit that continues functioning even when conventional digital infrastructure becomes unavailable.**

 This project was developed for **Smart India Hackathon 2025** under **Problem Statement SIH250008** and follows an **offline-first, resilient emergency response architecture** using **HTML, CSS, JavaScript, IndexedDB, FastAPI, and PostgreSQL**.